hyttmi/Cellframe/cellframe-installer/README.md

 ## Cellframe node installer script

 This is as simple as it can possibly get.
-Tested only on Debian, might work on Ubuntu too.
+Tested on on Ubuntu too.

+Supports ONLY Debian 11 and Ubuntu 20.04.x

 For aarch64 (Raspberry Pi 3/4/400) and x86_64.

-Should take care of all dependencies, please report if it doesn't.
+Should take care of all dependencies ```(wget, gnupg, libpython3.9, libmagic1)```, which are sometimes missing from default Debian/Ubuntu installation.

 It adds Demlabs public key/repository and then installs the latest version of Cellframe node.

 If you don't have wget installed, get the script with curl: